brunobord/elevator-rpg/elevator-rpg-en.md

 * Is the alarm system still working?
 * How long will the Characters wait until the rescue team will save them?

+Of course, these questions are just indications, there are many others that can emerge during the game, as the situation evolves and new events occur.

+#### Think

+The Game Master can think about "how the game ends".
+The rescue team can go and reach the Characters at some point, if you want.

+But you may stop the game as soon as one of the Character has revealed his/her secret to the others, or if one of the Characters has discovered that secret.

 ### GM-Less variant

 TODO